metallb/metallb/docs/hacking.md

-You can inspect the state of the `test-bgp-router` by running `minikube service test-bgp-router-ui`, which will open a browser tab that shows you the current BGP connection and routing state, as seen by the test router.
+You can inspect the state of the `test-bgp-router` by running `minikube service test-bgp-router-ui`, which will open a browser tab that shows you the current BGP connections and routing state, as seen by the test routers.

 ### Pushing test binaries